Naurose/Planning-a-Trip-to-Paris-with-the-OpenAI-API/README.md

 # Planning-a-Trip-to-Paris-with-the-OpenAI-API
+Project Description:

-Project Description Get ready to deploy your AI developer skills with OpenAI's API!
-You'll work to construct a comprehensive AI-powered Parisian travel guide.
-In this project, you will utilize OpenAI's models to answer travel-related queries intelligently, offering customized recommendations for exploring Paris.
+Ready to deploy AI developer skills with OpenAI's API.
+Constructed a comprehensive AI-powered Parisian travel guide.
+In this project, OpenAI's models are utilized to answer travel-related queries intelligently, offering customized recommendations for exploring Paris.